-The answer is no, not really.
 Research has allowed us to track the love lives of European eels (Anguilla anguilla) and the American eel (Anguilla rostrata) as far as their spawning ground in the Sargasso Sea (a nursery ground that’s popular with juvenile sea turtles, too).
-But the Great Eel Reproduction Mystery endures because nobody really knows how they get there, or what they do when they arrive.
+However, the mystery endures because nobody really knows how they make the journey, or what they do when they arrive.

-While the intricacies of eel reproduction are something of a mystery in the wild, these animals have been used for research as well as farming.
+While the ins and outs of eel reproduction are still something of a mystery in the wild, these animals have been used for research as well as farming.
 Studies from these contexts have enabled us to peek behind the curtain of eel reproduction, but they have only shone a light on small aspects of the mysterious interaction in captivity.

 As for what happens on those thousands-of-miles-long migrations out in the big wide world?
 We’re still pretty stumped.